 A fascinating aspect of topologically ordered phases of matter is that they support anyonic quasiparticles with fractional exchange statistics \cite{Wilczek82}.
 Anyons appear, e.g., as charged excitations of fractional quantum Hall (FQH) systems in two-dimensional electron gases subject to strong magnetic fields \cite{Laughlin1983}.
 The robustness of exchange statistics against local noise makes anyons an interesting platform for topological quantum computation, which has motivated much work towards realizing anyons in different physical systems \cite{Kitaev2003,Nayak08}.
 Various models hosting FQH physics and anyons have been proposed for different physical platforms~\cite{Du2009, Bolotin2009, Regnault2011,Wang2014,Lohse2018,Nandkishore2019}.
 Both the fractional charge~\cite{Goldman1995,Picciotto1997,Saminadayar1997,Martin2004} and the fractional statistics \cite{Nakamura2019} of anyons have been observed experimentally.

 Ultracold atoms in optical lattices provide a versatile setup to study collective quantum physics \cite{Bloch2005,Bloch2008,Aidelsburger2013,Ott2016}.
-Several lattice models displaying FQH physics and schemes for implementations in ultracold atoms have been proposed \cite{Paredes2003,Sorensen2005,Hafezi2007,Neupert2011,JuliaDiaz2011,Hormozi2012,Cooper2013,He2017}, and recently a FQH system with two particles on sixteen sites was realized experimentally \cite{leonard2022}.
+Several lattice models displaying FQH physics and schemes for implementations in ultracold atoms have been proposed \cite{Paredes2003,Sorensen2005,Hafezi2007,Neupert2011,JuliaDiaz2011,Hormozi2012,Cooper2013,He2017}, and recently a FQH system with two particles on 16 sites was realized experimentally \cite{leonard2022}.
 Moreover, it has been claimed that anyons can be created and trapped with pinning potentials at specific positions \cite{Storni2011,Johri2014,Raciunas2018,Wang22}, and that the braiding of anyons can be realized by adiabatically moving the potentials \cite{Kapit2010,macaluso2020}.